sjbmcg/maspalomas-dune-mobility/README.md

 ## Reproducibility Notes

-- The weather CSV is derived from Open-Meteo using the coordinates in `utils.json`.
-If you re-run the download cells, the notebook should regenerate the same file path.
+- `analysis_config.json` is the single source of truth for weather paths, DEM paths, and the default Werner initial-condition file.
+- The weather folder contains four distinct artifacts: the raw Open-Meteo pull, the cleaned analysis file, request metadata, and a quality-summary JSON.
+Those files are intentionally kept together.
+- `requirements.txt` is the maintained install surface for the project.
+Local cache files and ad hoc environment dumps are intentionally not tracked.
 - The notebook is still an exploratory research document, so stored outputs may lag behind source edits until the notebook is re-executed.
-- `requirements.txt` is intentionally lightweight and currently unpinned, so exact package versions are not frozen in this repository.